 A Singapore Winter Solstice Tradition (Tang Yuan reunion)

-In Singapore, winter solstice is known as “Dong Zhi” (冬至).This day serves more like a family gathering occasion.
-In older times, family members come together to make and eat their own Tang Yuan (湯圓).
+In Singapore, the winter solstice is known as “Dong Zhi” (冬至).
+This day serves more like a family gathering occasion.
+In older times, family members came together to make and eat their own Tang Yuan (湯圓).
 Tang Yuan are little glutinous rice balls served in sweet broth.
-These cute dumplings may be plain or stuffed with red bean paste or peanut fillings too.
-In Chinese, the pronunciation of Tang Yuan is similar to the word “Tuan Yuan” (团圆), which has the meaning of reunion and happiness in Chinese.
-This sweet dessert is also a tradition for newly wedded couples to eat during their Chinese tea ceremony as it represents a sweet and complete marriage.
+These cute dumplings may be plain or stuffed with red bean paste or peanut fillings, too.
+In Chinese, the pronunciation of Tang Yuan is similar to the word “Tuan Yuan” (团圆), which means reunion and happiness.
+This sweet dessert is also a tradition for newlywed couples to eat during their Chinese tea ceremony, as it represents a lovely and complete marriage.

 A Japanese Winter Solstice Tradition